 Seeker came close, muzzle to muzzle, and then circled me, scenting me, but allowing me to check him out too.
-He sat facing me again once our pleasantries were concluded.
+He sat facing me again, once we concluded our pleasantries.

 "So, Hulk, what's brought you in here?"

 I whimpered.
-"It was horrible, there was blood pouring from his head.
+"It was horrible; blood was pouring from his head.
 As soon as I saw what happened, I tried to help him.
 I said I was sorry, I licked his face, but he wouldn't wake up.
-Lots of people came and they put him in a van, me in another, and I was brought here."
+Lots of people came and they put him in an ambulance, me in a van, and I was brought here."